dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

 The return type is `Observable<(NextActionableItemType, NextValueType)>`, which allows us to chain another step for the next actionable item with a new value.
-In our case here, once we are logged in, we are routed to the `LoggedIn` scope.
+In the case of our application, once we are logged in, we are routed to the LoggedIn RIB.
 Which means that `NextActionableItemType` is `LoggedInActionableItem` which we'll define in the next step.
 We don't need any values to process our workflow, so our `NextValueType` is just `Void`.

-Once we get to the `LoggedIn` scope, we'll need to launch a game with an ID.
-So let's define the `LoggedInActionableItem` in a new file.
+Once we get to the LoggedIn RIB, we'll need to launch a game with the identifier provided by the URL.
+Let's define the `LoggedInActionableItem` in a new file.

 ```swift
 import RxSwift